sureshkumar-cse/freeCodeCamp-Projects/Agentic_RAG/README.md

 ## Acknowledgments

 This project was inspired by the freeCodeCamp article _“How to Build RAG AI Agents with TypeScript”_.
-Special thanks to freeCodeCamp for the comprehensive tutorial that formed the foundation of this implementatio ([How to Build RAG AI Agents with TypeScript | daily.dev](https://app.daily.dev/posts/how-to-build-rag-ai-agents-with-typescript-9nj7z83ug#:~:text=Learn%20how%20to%20build%20a,you%27ll%20have%20a%20Show%20more))】.
+Special thanks to freeCodeCamp and Maham Codes for the comprehensive tutorial that formed the foundation of this implementatio.
 The adaptation to Google’s Gemini API was made to explore using the latest Google LLM for the agentic RAG pipeline.

 ## License